 Dollar to Naira Black Market Today

 The most accurate parallel market rates for businesses, travelers, and investors.
-Black market BDC rates and the official Central Bank of Nigeria rate, updated every 30 minutes.
+Black market BDC rates and the official Central Bank of Nigeria rate, updated daily.

 Black Market Rates